mdfarragher/BenchMark/content/c/azure-fundamentals/q/core-services-quiz/_index.md

 questions: 10
 passing: 80

-more: "Master Azure core services with my Azure Fundamentals training course."
+more: "Did you know I have a training course on Azure core services?"
-learn: "View Azure Fundamentals Training"
+learn: "View Azure Training"
 link: "https://www.mdft.academy/azure-cloud-fundamentals"
 ---